-Finney Zimmerman Psychiatric Associates have been recognized as skilled and compassionate providers of of comprehensive psychiatric and mental health care in the 7 cities of Hampton Roads for the last 21 years.
+Finney Zimmerman Psychiatric Associates have been recognized as skilled and compassionate providers of of comprehensive psychiatric and mental health care in the 7 cities of Hampton Roads for the last 25 years.
 Patients are able to receive care in both our Hilltop location in Virginia Beach and our Kempsvile/Newtown Road locations in Norfolk.
 Finney Zimmerman Psychiatric Associates utilizes a team approach to the care of people across the life span: individual, family and marital therapy, testing, medication management, group therapy, court mandated treatment and evaluation and intensive outpatient management of substance abuse (IOP).
 We are proud of our coordinated communication and collaboration among our therapists and psychiatrists.
-FPZA has two senior psychiatrists who are licensed to diagnose, treat and prescribe medication with a third coming on board in early summer 2012, and one consulting women's health psychiatrist who receives referrals from our practice and provides expert consultation on perinatal mood (depression) and anxiety disorders.
-FPZA has 15 licensed psychotherapists who diagnose and treat a broad spectrum of emotional/mental problems as well as assistance in life issues and transitions.
-Two of the licensed clinical psychologists provide psychological testing to aid in accurate diagnosis and treatment planning.
+FZPA has three senior psychiatrists who are licensed to diagnose, treat and prescribe medication, and a Women's health psychiatrist who specializes in perinatal mood (depression) and anxiety disorders.
+FZPA has 17 psychotherapist who diagnose and treat a broad spectrum of emotional/mental problems as well as assistance in life issues and transitions.
+FZPA has 2 licensed clinical psychologists who provide psychological testing to aid in accurate diagnosis and treatment planning.
 Our care is solution focused and informed by evidence based best practices for the holistic, mind body, spiritual needs of our patients.
 We are credentialed by every major insurance provider: Anthem, Optima, Tricare, Value Options, Cigna, Medicare and Medicaid.
 Our intake process is confidential and respectful and designed to provide new patients with the clinician best suited for help and resolution of problems.

 Several of our clinicians have been qualified as expert witnesses by the Court system and have special expertise in working with individuals and families dealing with this system.